DataSF/datasf.github.io/blog/_posts/2017-02-24-data-shakers-and-innovators.md

 *Produced a beautiful and effective data design or visualization*

-Went to Planning Department and Public Works for their work around EveryTreeSF.
+The award went to Planning Department and Public Works for their work around EveryTreeSF.
 These two departments collaborated to create EveryTreeSF, a census of street trees in San Francisco.
 This census provides the building blocks for developing a long-term plan for maintaining San Francisco’s trees.

 Team: